-Epilepsy is a condition that causes electrical activity in the brain that can stop it working for a short time.
-The result is what is known as a seizure, convulsion, or fit.
+Epilepsy causes changes in electrical activity in the brain that can stop it working for a brief period.
+The result is a seizure, which is sometimes called a convulsion or fit.

-In this article, we find out more about the condition, its symptoms, and what might cause it.
+In this article, we find out more about the condition, including its symptoms and possible causes.

-Todd’s paralysis is also referred to as Todd’s paresis, Todd’s palsy, or postictal paresis.
-It is a neurological condition, meaning it relates to the brain and nerves.
+Todd’s paralysis is also known as Todd’s paresis, Todd’s palsy, or postictal paresis.
+It is a neurological condition, meaning that it relates to the brain and nerves.

-Different parts of a person’s brain control different processes and activities in their body, such as speech or movement.
+Different parts of the brain control different processes and activities in the body, such as speech and movement.

-Todd’s paralysis commonly affects one hand, arm, or leg, but the condition can affect the whole body.
-The effects can range from a weakness in one part of the body to a full loss of movement and sensation.
+The paralysis may be confined to one hand, arm, or leg, but it can affect the whole body, causing full loss of movement and sensation.

-The condition can affect sight and speech.
-A person experiencing Todd’s paralysis may be unable to speak, or have slurred speech.
-They may be unable to see, experience blurred vision, or see flashing lights or colors.
+Todd’s paralysis can also affect sight and speech.
+A person experiencing Todd’s paralysis may be unable to speak or have slurred speech.
+They may be unable to see, have blurred vision, or see flashing lights or colors.

 Epileptic seizures have different stages:

-- An aura or warning, although all who have epilepsy will not experience this.
+- an aura or warning, though some people with epilepsy do not experience this

-Todd’s paralysis happens during the recovery phase, which is why it is sometimes known as postictal paralysis.
+Todd’s paralysis happens during the recovery phase, which is why it is sometimes called postictal paralysis.

-Some people will feel back to normal immediately after an epileptic seizure, while for others it can take minutes or hours to recover.
+Some people feel back to normal immediately after an epileptic seizure.
+For others, the recovery can take minutes or hours.

 Differences from stroke

-Not everyone who has epilepsy will experience Todd’s paralysis.
-No clear risk factors have been found that mean certain people will be more likely to have the condition than others.
+Todd’s paralysis does not affect everyone with epilepsy.
+No clear risk factors suggest that certain people are more likely to have it than others.

-If someone has a seizure for the first time, they should see a doctor, as soon as they can.
-They may be referred to a brain and nerve specialist known as a neurologist.
-It should be remembered that there are many reasons for seizures and epilepsy is not their only cause.
+If someone has a seizure for the first time, they should see a doctor as soon as they can.
+The doctor may refer them to a brain and nerve specialist, known as a neurologist.
+It is worth remembering that seizures can happen for many reasons, and epilepsy is not the only cause.

 Epilepsy can be hard to diagnose, so describing a seizure in detail can help.
-Tests may be needed to check the brain for electrical activity or any damage.
+The neurologist may run tests to check the electrical activity of the brain and look for any damage.

-If a person has symptoms of Todd’s paralysis and has already been diagnosed with epilepsy, they should seek medical advice.
-The doctor or neurologist will ask questions about what happens after a seizure, and may check that medication is correct.
+If a person with epilepsy has symptoms of Todd’s paralysis, they should receive medical attention.
+The doctor or neurologist will ask about the symptoms and may check that the person’s medication regimen is correct.

-There are currently no treatments available for Todd’s paralysis.
-However, controlling a person’s seizures will reduce the number of times they experience paralysis.
+There are currently no treatments for Todd’s paralysis.
+Managing epilepsy can help reduce the risk of seizures, and therefore also the risk of paralysis.

-Treatment for epilepsy focuses on stopping or reducing seizures.
-Medication that changes the level of chemicals in the brain helps to control seizures in around 70 percent of people.
+Medication that changes the levels of chemicals in the brain helps control seizures in around 70% of people with epilepsy.

-Some people may be able to tell when they are about to have a seizure.
-This awareness is known as a warning or aura and can have a range of symptoms, including:
+A person with epilepsy may be able to tell when they are about to have a seizure.
+This awareness is known as a warning or aura.
+It may involve:

 - an unusual smell or taste